unxmaal/irix_ansible/README.md

 ansible-vault encrypt group_vars/default/vault.yml --vault-password-file ~/.vault_pass.txt
 ```

-Examine and modify the inventory.ini to match your requirements.
+Examine and modify the inventory.yml to match your requirements.

 Run the bootstrap playbook on a system that has just been installed.
 It expects the root password to be blank.